ErikSkinnari/SpotifyCLI/README.md

 1. Add github-packages to your nuget-sources, because a dependency of this project is [my CLI library](https://github.com/Drawserqzez/CLI/)
 2. Start coding :)

+## Running the app after publishing
+You'll wanna put the exe in the PATH someplace, and maybe change the name of the .exe to something shorter.

 ## Todo

 - [ ] Make an error handler